taehoonkweon/x86-simple-obfs/README.md

 # Simple obfuscation program

-Program description:
+## Intro:
-This program obfuscates the string "hello world".
+This program obfuscates the string "hello world" with XOR operation.
+After the obfuscation, the original string is recovered by XOR operaion.

+## Working environment:
+- VMware Workstaion 12 Player
+- Ubuntu 14.04.5 LTS

-File description:
+## File description: